The PHP agent consists of two parts:

 - The agent daemon,

-The daemon acts as a proxy between the PHP agent and the New Relic servers to reduce network traffic and to improve response time for instrumented applications.
+The daemon acts as a proxy between the PHP agent and the New Relic collector to reduce network traffic and to improve response time for instrumented applications.
 Without the daemon running, no data is reported to New Relic.